maibennett/sta235/exampleSite/content/bookmarks.en.md

 - [Data Transformation with dplyr: Cheatsheet](https://sta235.netlify.com/images/data-transformation.pdf)

+## RMarkdown resources

+- Check out the starting tutorial [here](https://sta235.netlify.app/rmarkdown_tutorial/) (see all the references in this document!)
 <!-- ## Multiple Regression

 - [Regression Models with Multiple Regressors](https://www.econometrics-with-r.org/6-rmwmr.html) by C. Hanck et al. (2020), from their book *Introduction to Econometrics with R*